 6 Ways to Survive Halloween Horror Nights You Might Not Know About

-Universal Studios Halloween Horror Nights is an annual event that’s thrilled and chilled so many people that it’s become a fall tradition.
+Of all the spook-tacular things to do in Orlando, Universal Studios Halloween Horror Nights is an annual event that’s thrilled and chilled so many people that it’s become a fall tradition.
 Some families have made it a cornerstone of their Halloween season, the way a trip to Santa at the mall punctuates the winter holidays.
 Of course, the cool comfort of those holiday elves accompanying Jack Frost’s nip at your nose is quite different from the adrenaline rush of the Halloween monsters nipping at your toes.

 After all, nothing quite matches the fun of a good scare.
 What Halloween season is complete without vampires, monsters, ghosts, goblins, and zombies prowling the streets and turning the familiar town (into the) Upside Down?
 And there’s no better place to fill your need for screams than at Universal’s Halloween Horror Nights.

 There’ll be no shortage of scares at Universal’s Hollywood Horror Nights, and they’ll be tailored to every threat level you can endure.
 The best way to prepare for a scare, of course, is to know what you can expect.
 While there are surprises in each location, you can make the most of a fun night with a little advanced knowledge and planning, and Westgate has six ways to help you survive your encounter with the living dread that is a Halloween tradition like no other.